hgnzheng/CSE158-UCSD/README.md

 ### [Assignment 2](https://cseweb.ucsd.edu/classes/fa23/cse258-a/files/assignment2.pdf)
 - This is an open-ended project.

-*My project partners are [Nate del Rosario](https://github.com/natdosan), Chuong Nguyen, and Jacob Bolano.
+*My project partners are [Nate del Rosario](https://github.com/natdosan), [Chuong Nguyen](https://github.com/chuongnguyen26), and [Trevan Nguyen](https://github.com/SudoSure).
 The solution for this assignment/project is the collective efforts among us.*

 ## End Note
 *Special thanks to Prof. [Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/) for his dedication in teaching the course and answering questions on Piazza.
 Also, I appreciate TAs' efforts to hold office hours and answer Piazza posts.*